FTChinese/superyard/_doc/ftcapi.md

 	"ownedByApp": "string" // optional
 }
 ```

+The creator of this token will always be recorded.

 `myftId` and `ownedByApp` should be mutually exclusive.
 If `ownedByApp` is present, it means this access token is created for an app.
 In such case `myftId` must be empty.